matteoproietti1/AirBbB_Analysis/README.md

 <details>
   <summary>See the findings</summary>
 For this analysis, we consider the amount of reviews by month as a value that indicates the number of people who visited the city that month.
-  With more than twice the amount of bookings number than february, march has the podium with >5000 bookings.
+  With more than twice the amount of bookings number than february, march has the podium..
  <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/82bba008-eabc-4142-be3d-c6710d5985f3" alt="Busiest Month" width="1000">
  </details>